larssnip/microRMS/README.md

 In this case there are plenty of unique clusters for all genomes.
 If two or more genomes are very closely related, this number will shrink towards zero, making the recognition of each impossible.

-The `Cluster.tbl` is a table listing information about all fragment clusters, one row for each cluster.
+The `rms.obj$Cluster.tbl` is a table listing information about all fragment clusters, one row for each cluster.
 Here is a listing of the first entries:

 ``` r
 head(rms.obj$Cluster.tbl)